MILITARY WITHDRAWAL policy for involuntary uniformed service mobilization

-Either option may occur any time during the semester through the end of final examinations.
+Either option below is available for each registered course any time during the semester through the end of final examinations.

-- Any student ordered to active duty may withdraw from all courses and receive a 100% refund of tuition and fees.
+- Any service-connected student ordered involuntarily to active duty may withdraw from any or all courses and receive a 100% refund of tuition and fees for the courses from which the student withdrew as a result of involuntary deployment.
 Refunds of fees will not be made if the student has already received a grade and credit for a course.
 If the withdrawal request is submitted after the first week of classes, the grade of W will be assigned and will appear on the transcript.
 Students receiving financial aid will be subject to the refund policies as required by financial aid regulations.
 Note that Veterans Affairs (VA) requires repayment of all fees paid for the withdrawn classes, as well as basic allowance for housing and book stipend.
 The VA will reinstitute the months of eligibility for GI Bill benefits that would have been expended for the withdrawn classes.

 - Complete and submit the “Course Withdraw (after refund period)” form on the Enrollment tab in goPFW.
-After submitting the online withdrawal form, provide a copy of your orders to Student Success and Transitions in person (KT 112), or via email to [email protected].
+After submitting the online withdrawal form, provide a copy of your deployment orders to Student Success and Transitions in person (KT 112), or via email to [email protected].

-- When the withdrawal is completed, Student Success and Transitions will notify the PFW Registrar’s Office who will add a notation to the transcript to document the withdrawal as a result of military deployment.
+- When the withdrawal is completed, Student Advising and Advocacy Center will notify the PFW Registrar’s Office which will add a notation to the transcript to document the withdrawal as a result of military deployment.